jamii/jamii.github.com/_drafts/a-practical-relational-query-compiler-in-700-lines.markdown

 end
 ```

-Wherever a variable is repeated in more than one field this indicates a join.
+Where repeating a variable in multiple places indicates a join on those fields.
 The compiler simply walks through the query and lists the variables in the order they are mentioned - `it, mi, t, title, production_year, mc, ct, note` - and emits code to run GenericJoin in that order.

 GenericJoin is basically a backtracking search algorithm.
 That means that the time taken to execute this query is, to a first approximation, proportional to the number of values of `it` that fit the query, plus the number of values of `it, mi` that fit the query, plus the number of values of `it, mi, t` etc. In addition, aside from a constant setup cost, the query only allocates memory to store the final results.
 That's a mental model that I can work with.